JeremiahKaren/35percent.github.io/letters/aylesbury-witness-evidence.md

 @.
 [This press release](http://www.southwark.gov.uk/news/2017/feb/a-35m-investment-into-new-community-facilities-at-heart-of-one-of-london-s-biggest-regeneration-projects-has-been-approved) confirms that the Acquiring Authority is footing £23m of the £35m required from its capital budget.
 The DPA confirms that the remainder is being sourced from s106 contributions from other developments in the borough plus a £9m contribution from NHHT.

 @.
 Paragraphs 7.8 and 7.9 of the Acquiring Authority's updated Statement of Case acknowledges that NHHT taking role of delivery partner is a change to Policy D2 of the AAAP.
 Are NHHT meeting full financial obligations under Policy D2?
 A table of expected payments, totalling c £50m, is given at A7.1.40 AAP pg 174; it includes £1.47m for green fingers and £12m for improvements to Burgess Park.
 There is nothing in the DPA obliging NHHT to make a contribution towards improving Burgess Park. (xx - more research required)

+REMOVED PARAGRAPHS:

+@.
+Paragraph 88 of the [planning committee report](http://planbuild.southwark.gov.uk/documents/?GetDocument=%7b%7b%7b!Vbu5QpckfYCnJrulzlWyuQ%3d%3d!%7d%7d%7d) for the outline application re-iterates that _"A key objective of the AAAP (Policy BH1 Number of homes) is to increase the number of homes on the estate"_.
+The Scheme underlying the order as it stands will fail to achieve this objective.

+@.
+The Acquiring Authority may argue that NHHT is submitting a revised planning application for the FDS (see paragraph 7.2 of its Statement of Case), but this will only increase the overall number of homes by 10 to 840.
+There still remains a significant shortfall.